ChainCashLabs/chaincash/README.md

 by all the previous spenders of the note.
 Every agent may create reserves to be used as collateral.
 When an agent spends note, whether received previously from another agent or just created by the agent itself, it is attaching its signature to it.
-A note could be redemeed at any time against any of reserves of agents previously signed the note.
+A note could be redeemed at any time against any of reserves of agents previously signed the note.
 We allow an agent to issue and spend notes without a reserve.
 It is up to agent's counter-parties then whether to accept and so back an issued note with collateral or agent's